 Stay at: Sertorelli Sporthotel, a lovely, modern, family-run hotel in Cervinia.

 The Italian Dolomites are world-famous for their instantly recognisable dramatic, jagged peaks.
 There is no finer place to enjoy them than the elite ski resort of Cortina, one of the best ski resorts in Italy.
 Cortina is a firm-favourite amongst both Italian and worldwide skiers for its peaceful slopes.
 There’s a huge choice of skiing across three distinct areas.
 As one of the oldest ski resorts in Europe, Cortina’s cobbled town has retained its classic Italian charm.
 You will find it packed full of gourmet lunch spots and stylish boutiques.
-The Piazza Venezia area comes to life in the evenings.
+Following a day on the slopes, head to The Piazza Venezia.
+This area comes to life in the evenings.
 The 65m high bell tower illuminates the cosy bars and eateries.
 Après ski is a refined affair.
 You can expect delicious platters of meats, cheeses and grappa, from a locally run, cosy wine bar.

 Stay at: Grand Hotel Savoia Corina d’Ampezzo for elegant five-star comfort in a central location.